An Ultimate Guide To Customer Loyalty

 Another way how you can make your customers more dedicated without a loyalty program is recruiting them as advocates.

 Instead of hiring influencers, which can sometimes be too expensive, you can create an army of your own passionate and dedicated advocates from your existing customers.

-For example, theSkimm, an American media company that sends subscription-based newsletters, offers an advocacy program to every subscriber:
+For example, theSkimm, an American media company that utilizes email marketing, sending out subscription-based newsletters and offering an advocacy program to every subscriber:

 In return, their subscribers get branded merchandise and many other exclusive perks available only to theSkimm’s advocates.
 This way, the company effectively builds a referral network based on word-of-mouth recommendations.